 The assignments should be turned in no later than 08:59 on the dates listed below:

 The assignments should be accompanied by separate documentation, preferably in PDF format.
 The documentation should reflect on how you handled the assignment; report on your approach and link it to the general theory of compiler construction as provided by the book and lectures.
-For instance, for assignment 1 you could indicate where you applied left factoring to make the original Asterix grammar LL(1) and provide an example grammar rule.
 It is important that you are explicit about the particular problems that you encountered; you must clearly describe them, your solution, used algorithms, and so on.
 Nevertheless, the documentation must be to the point and concise, so limit your writing to around 4 pages.
 The documentation will also be graded.

 Grading is done per assignment.
 According to the following table, points can be obtained for test results, documentation, and source code.
 The total amounts to a 70 points maximum; 30 points are reserved for the final written exam.

 which will pack the complete compiler into a file named submit.tgz.
 Warning: if you not only modified files, but also added new ones, be sure to add them at the appropriate place in the Makefile.

 (Go to some temporary directory before unpacking the compiler.)